bomb-on/LOUD-Bot/README.md

 # LOUD-Bot
 Development of the LOUD Mining Discord.js bot

-If you have any interest in helping with this project please contact me in my discord server.
+If you have any interest in helping with this project please contact one of our admins or myself in our discord server.

 https://discord.gg/rvTZV5F